-Whether you consider yourself to be a low or high maintenance type of girl, we all have some type of cosmetic routine that we follow.
+Whether you consider yourself to be low or high maintenance, we all have some type of cosmetic routine that we follow.
 Pregnancy brings its own set of beauty challenges, so maintaining that routine can become quite a task.
 Due to the fact that your body is changing so rapidly, it is unreasonable to think that you can continue your beauty routine exactly as it was before and still have the same results.
 Along with an influx of pregnancy hormones, your body is changing rapidly and everything seems to affect your appearance.
 It’s important to maintain a beauty routine as much as possible and confront pregnancy-specific challenges with helpful solutions.
-As an OB/GYN, I am routinely asked about what cosmetic procedures and options are considered safe in pregnancy.
-Here is what I tell my patients…

 During the postpartum period there is a rapid change in the hair follicles from the active phase back to resting phase.
 This results in a sudden and sometimes massive shedding of hair.
 This phenomenon is called telogen effluvium and starts around months 3 – 5 after a baby is born.
 I try to warn my patients that this process is going to happen.
 If I forget to mention it, I often get panicked phone calls from patients who begin to notice 10 times their normal daily allotted hair loss going down the drain after a shower.
 As distressing as this may be, this condition is not permanent and it will stop after a few weeks.
 Thankfully, the prognosis for the missing hair growing back is excellent.